arexbold/TripleBondChallenge/README.md

 - You can only catch one mon from each route via the 3 halls or fishing spot before the rival.
 - You are not allowed to fight these mons to see their moves.
 You can only catch.
 (Move scouting is part of a mid-run reward.
 See Bug Catching Contest.)
 - You must have your party of 3 before you fight the rival.
 No more, no less.
+- You are not allowed to fish for any Pokemon that are after the first Rival fight.
+Only spot you can fish for a Pokemon to use is New Bark Town.

 ### Early Run Rewards
 - You're allowed to use the TM 70 and catch 1 of the 2 Pokemon from the Sprout Tower after you beat it.
 Last chance for a new Pokemon.